 - Second Read - Invite a student volunteer to read the problem again aloud.
 (While Exemplars K-5 tasks are written according to Universal Design guidelines to ensure accessibility, reading the problem out loud supports those of all reading levels in engaging with the task.)
 For the second read, ask students, “What question does this task ask us to solve?”
 Then, have them write an, "I have to..." sentence.

 - Third Read - Read the problem one more time.
 Invite your students to identify what relevant information is provided and not provided that will be needed in order to solve the task.
 An Exemplars task may also include additional information that is not necessary to solve the task, but would provide a student with the opportunity to make mathematical connections—so let students take turns defining the relevant data and information from the task that they will need.

 These three steps are a powerful way to generate curiosity and establish the understanding that students will need in order to solve a given task.
 But they’ll also help develop perseverance as they become better problem solvers: Regular practice with reading for understanding will develop habits that benefit students for years to come as they engage with more complex tasks and, eventually, real-world problems.

 Watch the video below to see a demonstration.

 All of these ideas are part of the Red section of Exemplars Problem Solving Procedure - Understand the Problem.
 With your own deep understanding of the problem you are about to ask your students to solve, a “launch” engagement image, and the Three Reads Protocol you can engage your students successfully in solving rich math tasks both in the classroom and online.

-Next time we’ll examine how to help students define their strategies for solving tasks before you release them to work on their own.
+For Day 2, we’ll examine how to help students define their strategies for solving tasks before you release them to work on their own.
 To try these approaches in your classroom starting today, sign up for a free trial of the Exemplars Library.
 You can also request a quote or speak to us about your needs—or support your teachers’ skills through Exemplars professional development.